-Commenting after the Chancellor announced his Autumn Statement to Parliament, Grahame Smith, Scottish Trades Union Congress (STUC) General Secretary said:
+Speaking after the Chancellor announced his Autumn Statement, Grahame Smith, Scottish Trades Union Congress (STUC) General Secretary said:

 “Whilst he may feel obliged to repeat the rhetoric, today is the day the Chancellor abandoned any pretence that ‘we’re all in this together’.